rellyson/rellyson/README.md

 ## Welcome to My Github profile <img height="30" src="https://i.imgur.com/yYqn19R.gif" />

 ### About Me
-👨‍💻 23 years old, living at Belo Horizonte,MG and crazy about technology.
+👨‍💻 23 years old, born in Belo Horizonte,MG and crazy about technology.

 📚 Graduating in Information's Systems at PUC Minas.
-I have plans to graduate in **Software Engineering** as well.
+I have plans to graduate in **Software architecture** as well.

 💻 Full Stack Developer currently working on **@u4crypto**.